 This list is how people tend to think about a business.
 A company is what it does.
 It’s all about the work.

 At the same time, I felt there was a white space I wanted to leave open.
-My experience had taught me that communications has an important role to play in solving business problems and having a positive impact on our clients’ businesses.
-Pursuing that would require openness, flexibility and a willingness to experiment.
+My experience had taught me that strategic communications has an important role to play in solving business problems and having a positive impact on our clients’ businesses.
+Pursuing that would require openness, flexibility, and a willingness to experiment.
 By doing so, we let our clients shape our projects, which put new items on the list: advocacy landscapes in healthcare; core narratives for market development programs; helping pharmaceutical companies with Phase 3 trials prepare for commercialization; brand positioning and expression; video storytelling.

-While today our firm has reached the stage where we do a set of things we have honed through repetition, we still venture out into uncharted territory with our clients.
+While today our strategic communications firm has reached the stage where we do a set of things we have honed through repetition, we still venture out into uncharted territory with our clients.
 In fact, we have been far more “client driven” than I would have ever expected.
 This year, for example, we helped a business unit for a pharmaceutical company to develop a five year strategic plan — a full strategic plan, with 18 business leaders and a dozen other participants shaping the work.

 These are not typical projects for a communications firm, and they happened because of the trust of our clients.
-Being client driven can be risky, but rewarding.
+Being client-driven can be risky, but rewarding.
 It speaks to a real and meaningful relationship between us and our clients.

 This leads me to my second note.
 This one is a small Post-it note from 2018 that lists five things: practice humility; don’t be idle; love everyone; call your mother; be a source of encouragement.